davidteren/rails_webix_jet/README.md

-# rails_webix_jet
-Ruby on Rails App with the lightweight Webix Jet framework and Webix UI components.
+### Ruby on  Rails with th Webix Jet micro framework.

+This is a simple SPA demo using Webix Jet.

+To see how Webix Jet is integrated into the Rails app look in `app/javascript/packs`

+Thanks to @mkozhukh for the help.